 Instagram is one of the best platforms to engage with prospective customers on social media.
 In 2018, 104.7 million people in the U.S. — or 31.8% of the population — used Instagram, according to eMarketer.
 Given the audience size, it’s no question that having a strong presence on the platform can help boost your brand.
 The good news is that people are looking for brands they love: 80% of Instagram users follow at least one brand, and 60% say they’ve discovered a product through the platform, according to Instagram.

 With Instagram shoppable posts, you can sell products directly from shoppers’ feeds.
 Users can browse, buy, and check out without leaving the app.
 People come to Instagram for inspiration, and selling on the platform allows you to share photos that showcase how your products are used in real life, creating the optimal selling environment.

-If you’re looking to extend your brand reach and increase online sales, connect your Square Online Store product library to your Instagram account to make your posts shoppable and turn your followers into buyers.
+If you’re looking to extend your brand reach and increase online sales, connect your Square Online product library to your Instagram account to make your posts shoppable and turn your followers into buyers.

-If you don’t have a Square Online Store, you can accept online payment for an item on Instagram with Square Online Checkout.
+If you don’t have Square Online, you can accept online payment for an item on Instagram with Square Online Checkout.
 Square Online Checkout generates a simple online checkout link or button.
 Just create a link with your item name and a price, and you can share the link in your Instagram bio or in an Instagram post.
 Learn how to get started with Square Online Checkout.

 Getting started with shoppable posts

 Connecting to Instagram to create shoppable posts is easy and takes only a few steps, but there are some requirements that must be met first: